Informasjonsforvaltning/fdk-publicservice-harvester/README.md

-# fdk-service-harvester
+# fdk-publicservice-harvester
-fdk-service-harvester will harvest catalogs of public services according to the DCAT-AP-NO v2 specification.
+fdk-publicservice-harvester will harvest catalogs of public services (CPSV) according to the DCAT-AP-NO v2 specification.